jmswaney/thesis/source/17_conclusion.md

 separate media for the lumen and extracellular space.
 A natural next step for the printed vasculature is to combine vascularization with orgnaoid "assembloid" approaches, potentially giving rise to larger functional tissue cultures in vitro.
-By delivering nutrients, drugs, or biological material into future 3D in vitro tissue cultures, the printed vasculature may provide researchers new ways to monitor and perturb their cultures.
+By delivering nutrients, drugs, or biological material into 3D tissue cultures, the printed vasculature may provide researchers new ways to support, monitor, and perturb future in vitro brain models.